 The data presented in (Table 5) reveals that in the entire study period the linear coefficient of equation at all stages of the predator and at different stages of white fly complex was negative and significantly different from 0 (P < 0.01), indicating a type II functional response.
 No response was observed for the first instar predator larva against pupal and adult stage of RSW.
 Many predators that have been released as biocontrol agents have shown to exhibit a type II response on their prey (Xiao and Fadamiro, 2010).
 Saljoqi et al. (2015) also reported that almost all larval instars of C. carnea showed a good predation potential to the B. brassicae, but third instar larvae of C. carnea were found more effective on this prey.
 Atlihan et al. (2004), Hassanpour et al. (2009) and Hany et al. (2010) reported higher predation figures on the last instar of C. carnea stage as compared with the younger ones.
 The higher predation of the last instar is a logical reflection of its larger size and thus an ensuing higher voracity.

-Table 2: Mean consumption rate of predator A. astur (1st instar) to different densities of eggs, nymphs, pupae and adults of RSW.
+Table 2: Mean consumption rate of predator Apertochrysa astur (1st instar) to different densities of eggs, nymphs, pupae and adults of Aleurodicus rugioperculatus (RSW).